ctrlplusb/easy-peasy/website/docs/docs/api/store-config.md

   you are creating multiple stores as you will easily be able to distinguish and toggle between the different store instances within the Redux dev tools.

+- `version` (number, _optional_, default=0)

+  Allows you to tag the "version" of your store.
+This is particularly useful when utilizing the persist APIs as they reference the version number to ensure that any persisted state matches the required store version prior to rehydrating the store.

 - `devTools` (boolean, _optional_, default=false)

   Setting this to `true` will enable the